SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/diary/create-appointment.md

 5. Tap the **With** section and choose a company or contact that the appointment concerns.
 6. Optionally, select any sale and/or project that the appointment concerns.
 7. Add other details as necessary.
 For example, set **Busy** or **Free** in the **Show as** field to indicate your availability during the appointment.
 8. Save the appointment.
-Now you can, for example, add more participants to the appointment.
+Now you can, for example, add more attendees to the appointment.

 > [!NOTE]
 > If you see the conflict icon, it means that you already have an appointment at the time in question.
 Tap the time in the header to see all the appointments you have on that day.